HiFei4869/HiFei4869.github.io/_pages/about.md

 ---

 Hello!
-My name is **Yifei SONG**, a student at The Chinese University of Hong Kong.
+I am **Yifei SONG**, a student at The Chinese University of Hong Kong.
 This is my personal website about my experiences and other interesting stuffs.
-Feel free to browse through my research, awards, and hobbies.
+Feel free to browse through the website to learn about my experiences, academics, awards and hobbies.

 If you want to get in touch, you can reach me at [christine.yifei.song@outlook.com](mailto:christine.yifei.song@outlook.com).

 ## Recent News
  - Feb, 2024: start my exchange semester at **EPFL**!!

+## Education
+ - B.Eng in Information Engineering, The Chinese University of Hong Kong, *2021 ~ 2025 (expected)*
+ - Exchange student (Computer and Communication Sciences), École Polytechnique Fédérale de Lausanne, *Ongoing*

 ## Research Experience
  - June, 2024 ~ Now: Final Year Project